whaatt/SlideClient/README.md

 involved in maintaining state with the socket server.
 Please see the `docs` directory for full API documentation in HTML format.
-If you prefer to use the Promises style instead of Node callbacks, simply omit the callback parameter in any function, and replace the corresponding `functionName` with `functionNameAsync` in your code.
+If you prefer to use the Promises style instead of typical Node callbacks, simply omit the callback parameter in any function, and replace the corresponding `functionName` with `functionNameAsync` in your code.

 ### Setup ###